joeynmt/joeynmt/docs/source/faq.rst

 - **What does freezing mean?**
    *Freezing* means that you don't update a subset of your parameters.
 If you freeze all parts of your model, it won't get updated (which doesn't make much sense).
-   It might, however, might sense to update only a subset of the parameters in the case where you have a pre-trained model and want to carefully fine-tune it to e.g. a new domain.
+   It might, however, make sense to update only a subset of the parameters in the case where you have a pre-trained model and want to carefully fine-tune it to e.g. a new domain.
    For the modules you want to freeze, set ``freeze: True`` in the corresponding configuration section.